rupikamago/Case-study-How-does-a-bike-share-navigate-speedy-success-/README.md

 ---

-## Next Step: Data Processing
+## Data Processing

-The data was downloaded, cleaned, and merged for further analysis.
+- The data was downloaded, cleaned, and merged for further analysis.
 This includes:
 - Removing duplicate records
 - Filtering invalid trip durations (e.g., <1 minute)
 - Converting datetime formats
 - Creating new variables like day of week, hour, ride length

+  ---

 - ##  Analyze

--Explored trip duration, ride type, time-based trends, and station usage to compare casual and member riders.
+- Explored trip duration, ride type, time-based trends, and station usage to compare casual and member riders.
 - Used SQL queries to summarize and extract key insights from the cleaned master dataset.
 - Identified clear differences in riding patterns that helped define user behaviors.